ClothoProxy/Clotho/README.md

 # Clotho

 A minimal AWS sigv4 verification library that can be used as an external authoriser with your favourite proxy.

 Clotho aims to be fast and secure.
+It's primary purpose is to act as an intercepting proxy that can forward AWS API requests only to:
+1. Allowed AWS Accounts
+2. Allowed AWS regions
+3. Allowed AWS services

+Clotho expects a [config.yaml](./examples/config.yaml.example) file as an allowlist for allowed accounts, regions, and services.
+Wildcards are supported using "*".

+You can look at [integrations](https://github.com/ClothoProxy/integrations) to see example integrations with Squid and as a standalone proxy.

-Why do you need Clotho ?
+## Why do you need Clotho ?

 1. Security.
 It's a way of enforcing AWS account,region or service access to public endpoints that don't support VPC endpoints or for resources that don't support policies.
 Other solutions don't support the AWS API.
 2. Cost.
 You don't have to pay for AWS Private Endpoints - if you only care for cross account attacks.
 You can use a proxy of your choosing and authorise requests.

-Clotho expects a [config.yaml](./examples/config.yaml.example) file as an allowlist for allowed accounts, regions, and services.
-Wildcards are supported using "*".

 The current implementation derives the AWS Account ID offline using the technique described in [a short note on AWS KEY ID by Tal Be'ery](https://medium.com/@TalBeerySec/a-short-note-on-aws-key-id-f88cc4317489).
 Currently doesn't work with keys issued before ~2019, but maybe that's a good thing.